Malaria is spreading fast in Pakistan after the floods

 Hundreds of thousands of people displaced by the floods are living in the open, and stagnant flood waters estimated at a distance of hundreds of kilometers, which may take two to six months to recede, have led to the spread of cases of skin and eye infections, diarrhea, malaria, typhoid and dengue fever.

 France plans to host an international conference before the end of the year on reconstruction in the flood-affected areas of Pakistan.
-The announcement came after a bilateral meeting between Pakistani Prime Minister Muhammad Shahbaz Sharif and French President Emmanuel Macron on the sidelines of the 77th session of the United Nations General Assembly in New York, according to a statement issued by the Pakistani Foreign Ministry.
+The announcement came following a bilateral meeting between Pakistani Prime Minister Muhammad Shahbaz Sharif and French President Emmanuel Macron on the sidelines of the 77th session of the United Nations General Assembly in New York, according to a statement issued by the Pakistani Foreign Ministry.

 More immediate assistance is needed for displaced families suffering from mosquito swarms and other dangers, such as snake bites and dog bites.